 - I am a Geek, and therefore, I love all things geeky.

-- The names I choose for my characters usually have a reason, e.g., I named the Squirrely Over Nuts protagonist Carol, because Sciurus carolinensis is the scientific name for the Eastern Grey Squirrel.
+- The names I choose for my characters usually have a reason.
+For example, I named the protagonist of Squirrely Over Nuts Carol because Sciurus carolinensis is the scientific name for the Eastern Grey Squirrel.

 - I like to illustrate animals from abnormal viewpoints or perspectives.
 Some illustrations are from below or behind the animal.